digitalhumani/docs/_api/tree_plant.md

 title: /tree
 position_number: 1.3
 type: post
-description: Plant a tree
+description: Plant one or many trees
 content_markdown_method: |-
-  The following  method sends the request to plant a tree.
+  The following  method sends the request to plant one or many trees.
 parameters:
   - name: Body Parameter
     content: enterpriseId